Takhmina175/New-Year-Card/README.md

 # New-Year-Card
->New Year card is created using HTML and CSS mainly for laptop and desktop views.
+>Responsive 'New Year' card is created using HTML, CSS and jQuery.
 The 2D properties of CSS are used to create the intended flipping effect.

 ## Live Demo